lit/lit/README.md

 ## API

-The `lit-localize` module exports the following functions:
+The `@lit/localize` module exports the following functions:

 > Note that lit-localize relies on distinctive, annotated TypeScript type
 > signatures to identify calls to `msg` and other APIs during analysis of your